Greetings, curious one!

 One-dimensionality bothers me.
 I try to think of critical ways products of Typography, Type-Design, and Graphic Design can actually be USED and contribute positively to a very specific group of people, whilst also being aesthetically pleasant to look at (or feel, such as the case with Braille).

 As a fervent linguaphile, I could drown myself in the history of any particular language (or branch of languages).
 A timeline is conceived in my mind as I examine every detail of how the language evolved through the ages, and often, timelines in my mind will intersect if I note two or more languages coming into contact with one another.
 I am easily mesmerised by letterforms, including their most minuscule features and unique details that make each letterform so…ENTRANCING!

 Animal Rights.
-I am very vocal about ethical treatment of animals, wildlife conservation, and intelligence in the Animal Kingdom (although I will say this: I am not vegan).
+I am very vocal about ethical treatment of animals, wildlife conservation, and believe in the various types of intelligences found in Animal Kingdom.
 I support the research that shows whales and dolphins (Cetaceans) having sophisticated methods of communication.
 This includes the creative use of expressions and the inventing of new ‘clicks’ that can be understood by their whole pod, but not by other pods (I will elaborate more on that later…someday!).
+No, I am not Vegan.

 Ancient History: Preservation of manuscripts, safeguarding antiquities, breaking codes, techniques on how archaic inscriptions (“Cuneiform” and hieroglyphics) have been deciphered, and early folklore, are just a few from a MYRIAD of my interests in Ancient (Mesopotamian, Arabian, and Near-Eastern) History.
 Although the interests I’ve listed tend to migrate toward other regions of the world; I’d love to learn more on American (pre-Columbian) civilisation, too.

-I have already begun illustrating the Epic of Gilgamesh in my spare time/weekends.
+I have already begun illustrating the Epic of Gilgamesh in my spare time.
 It’s the most interesting piece of literature I’ve ever known.
 4000 years later, and it is just as relevant…universal, and timeless.
 More on that project very soon!

 Thank you for dropping by, curious stranger!
 I hope you will stick around. :)